Gael Bonilla

-Yahir Gael Bonilla Silva (born 26 February 2003) is a Mexican professional basketball player for the Ángeles de la Ciudad de México of the CIBACOPA, and the Mexican national team.
+Yahir Gael Bonilla Silva (born 26 February 2003) is a Mexican professional basketball player for Balkan Botevgrad of the Bulgarian National Basketball League (NBL) and the EuroCup.
+He also represents the Mexican national team.
 He is considered one of the most promising young talents of Mexican basketball.

 Early years

 Bonilla is the youngest of two siblings born to Edgar Bonilla and Paola Silva, and grew up in the Jardines de Morelos neighborhood.
 His father played a key role in his decision to pursue basketball.
 From a very young age, Bonilla stood out on the court thanks to his father and his brother, Rasheed, with whom he would play 21-point games for hours.

 Bonilla played basketball at Colegio San Carlos, which later retired his No. 7 jersey.
 His arrival in Spain was the result of three consecutive years of participation in Giovanni Rivera's camp.
 In 2012, at nine years old, Bonilla caught the attention of Canarias Basketball Academy.
 He then drew the attention of the two most popular and powerful teams, Real Madrid and Barcelona, signing with the latter ahead of the next season of the Spanish championship in the Cadete category (under-16).